 Other Primary Historic Structures

-Since Midpen's ownership of the property in 2011, the District has focused on implementing site stabilization measures to temporarily halt the deterioration of the historic structures until surveys and reports could be completed to inform the future reuse of the site.
-These measures have included: sealing window and door openings to prevent trespassing, rodent control, extensive bee hive removal, debris removal, tree trimming, and shrink wrapping the roof to prevent moisture intrusion.
+Since taking ownership of the property in 2011, Midpen has focused on implementing site stabilization measures to temporarily halt the deterioration of the historic structures until surveys and reports could be completed to inform the future reuse of the site.
+These measures have included: installing a security system and sealing window and door openings to prevent trespassing, rodent control, extensive bee hive removal, debris removal, tree trimming, and shrink wrapping the roof to prevent moisture intrusion.
 These stabilization measures are not intended to be long-term solutions.